U2C9727A4/oorrp/SPECIFICATION.md

 4re: This RPC cannot fail.

 ## PWM Pin object (Object type 2)
-THE PWM pin object is a type of pin that *outputs* a PWM signal.
+The PWM pin object is a type of pin that *outputs* a PWM signal.
+### RPCs
+(All integers are little endian the heading numbers are the RPCIDs of the RPCs and the heading "r" means it is the response and "e" means it is an error.)
+1: get_max_duty. `Adds no additional headers`.
+Gets the duty cycle size that represents 100% active signal.
+1r: get_max_duty. `maxduty[uint32]` maxduty represents the maximum duty cycle the pin supports.
+1re: This RPC cannot fail.

+2: set_duty. `duty[uint32]`, Sets the duty cycle of the pin.
+2r: set_duty. `Adds no additional headers.`.
+Merely communicates success.
+2re: This RPC can fail with the following error codes:
+    RPC error point + 1: Duty larger than maximum supported value.

+3: get_max_freq. `Adds no additional headers.` Gets the maximum frequency (in hz) the pin can support.

-TODOPWM: Research PWM on duty cycle, period sizes, hertz etc.
++TODOPWM: Research PWM on duty cycle, period sizes, hertz etc.
-TODOPWM: get_period, set_period, set_width, get_width, set_width_accuraccy_in_bits, get_width_accuraccy_in_bits
+TODOPWM: get_max_positive_cycle_size, set_positive_cycle_size, get_frequency, set_frequency, get_max_freq, get_cur_duty, get_voltage_level

 ## ADC Pin object (Object type 3)
 The ADC Pin object is a type of pin that is capable of reading analog values.